Months of QA, completed in hours with OwlityAI.

 They say, there is an app for that.
 And that’s true.
 This “app” is QA automation with AI.
 Thanks to self-learning, AI testing tools create relevant tests, covering a wide range of possible issues, and detect potential bugs proactively.

 Self-healing adds up to that.
-This allows the system to comprehend even small changes and “heal” current test suites, making them relevant again.
+This allows the system to comprehend small changes and ‘heal’ test suites, showing a practical approach to testing and improving QA with AI.
 As you probably now understand, this reduces manual maintenance and ensures broader test coverage.

 Let’s run through specific signs that prove your time for upgrading is now.

-Signs it’s time to upgrade to autonomous testing
+Signs it’s time to upgrade to AI testing

 1. Regular delays in releases